 THE FOOD AT LAFITTE'S

-the food at Lafitte's is absolutely freakin' delicious! everything that touched my lips echoed in my head, imagine how delicious we'd be while buzzed. because let's be honest, food is even more mouthwatering while buzzed. when was the last time you had a double cheese burger sober, and still thought it was a great ideal? okay horrible comparison, but take that and imagine really good food, and imagine really good food with really good cocktails! the fare a Lafitte's is a reflection of TWR's and Lafitte's chef and owner Thomas Dunklin's louisiana roots. alongside Dunklin is also chef and owner Kyle Rourke's. together Thomas and Kyle have built the menu of TWR to feature fresh ingredients and items from the PNW with a southern touch.
+The food at Lafitte's is absolutely freakin' delicious!
+Everything that touched my lips echoed in my head, imagine how delicious we'd be while buzzed.
+Because let's be honest, food is even more mouthwatering while buzzed.
+When was the last time you had a double cheese burger sober, and still thought it was a great ideal?
+Okay horrible comparison, but take that and imagine really good food, and imagine really good food with really good cocktails!
+The fare at Lafitte's is a reflection of TWR's and Lafitte's Chef and Owner Thomas Dunklin's louisiana roots. alongside Dunklin is also chef and owner Kyle Rourke's. together Thomas and Kyle have built the menu of TWR to feature fresh ingredients and items from the PNW with a southern touch.

 the most creamy deviled eggs topped with crumbled bacon, mirco greens, and buttermlik dressing